-- 23.3.
-The summons will be sent to you by email no fewer than 5 working days before the hearing in all cases. - 23.4.
+23.3.2 no fewer than 5 working days before the hearing in Academic or Non-Academic Mode.

+13.4.
 A copy of the summons will be sent to your Head of School and Adviser or Supervisor.

 Guidance: Your pre-hearing preparation